jagenjo/rendeer.js/guides/README.md

 ## Materials

-Rendeer objects are rendered based on the properties of the node (mesh, shader, textures and uniforms), but you can redirect the rendering to a Material class if you prefeer to.
+Rendeer objects are rendered based on the properties of the node (mesh, transform) and its material (shader, textures and uniforms).

 You can assign a material name to the node.material, and have a material registered in RD.Materials that will handle the rendering.